openharmony/third_party_gn/docs/reference.md

   For action and action_foreach targets, args is the list of arguments to pass to the script.
 Typically you would use source expansion (see "gn help source_expansion") to insert the source file names.

+  Args can also expand the substitution patterns corresponding to config variables in the same way that compiler tools (see "gn help tool") do.
+These allow actions that run compiler or compiler-like tools to access the results of propagating configs through the build graph.
+For example:

+  args = [ "{{defines}}", "{{include_dirs}}", "{{rustenv}}", "--input-file",
+           "{{source}}" ]

   See also "gn help action" and "gn help action_foreach".
 ```